PLockhart/XCOM-AI--Behaviours-Unknown/README.md

 XCOM-AI--Behaviours-Unknown
 ===========================

-The squad based AI project I made in my 3rd year of University.
+The squad based AI project I made in my 3rd year of University (2013).

-It is written in C++ and made with OpenGL and Glut.
+It is written in C++98 and made with OpenGL and Glut.

 Teams of any size will fight each other and try to work together according to their characteristics.